HSF/packaging/RelocatableSoftware/README.md

   installation at the same location either at install or use time (e.g.
   NFS/AFS/CVMFS mount point)

-This document describes some of the issues that arise in making relocatable software packages from the source code to binary packaging level, and discusses tools and techniques to help the developer and end user.
+This project describes some of the issues that arise in making relocatable software packages from the source code to binary packaging level, and discusses tools and techniques to help the developer and end user.
 Several example projects in C++ and Python are provided as illustrations of the